Thank you for your interest in the clinical laboratory science program and profession!

 - Essay.
 You will be asked to upload a 1-2 page typed statement describing your interest in CLS, your career goals, and how you think you can contribute to the CLS profession.

 Please remember as you complete the online application:

 - Include a current email address on your application because we will rely mainly on email for communication with applicants.

-You may monitor the status of your application at: MyUNC.
 If you have questions about the application process, please contact Alice Pope (919-966-3011).
 Should you encounter any technical difficulty, please contact the UNC help desk at (919)962-HELP (919-962-4357).